“What’s your sign?”

 Taurus – Apr 20-May 20: Emerald

-Discount German watchmaker Yves Camani makes a Lady Emerald Watch (check the current price on Amazon) that mixes gold-plating, cubic zirconia crystals and four emeralds to make a particularly splashy timepiece.
+Discount German watchmaker Yves Camani makes a Lady Emerald Watch (check the current price on Amazon) that mixes gold-plating, cubic zirconia crystals, and four emeralds to make a particularly striking timepiece.
 Beyond the design, this piece is a no-thrills analog watch with Swiss quartz movement.

 Gemini – May 21-Jun 20: Pearl